-- \ The non-hydrostatic system of equations: The right-hand sides of momentum equation and temperature equation are slightly modified.
-There are two additional equations, one for a variable which represents the difference between the total pressure p and the hydrostatic pressure $\Pi$ , and the other one for a variable linked with the vertical divergence d or the vertical velocity $w = \frac{dz}{dt}$ .
-There are currently two NH models coded: - A NH model using d or $d_4 = d + X$ , and $\log(p/\Pi)$ as NH prognostic variables.
+The non-hydrostatic system of equations: The right-hand sides of momentum equation and temperature equation are slightly modified.
+There are two additional equations, one for a variable which represents the difference between the total pressure p and the hydrostatic pressure Π , and the other one for a variable linked with the vertical divergence d or the vertical velocity $w = \frac{dz}{dt}$.
+There are currently two NH models coded:

+- A NH model using d or $d_4 = d + X$, and $\log(p/\Pi)$ as NH prognostic variables (denoted NH-PDVD model).
 For the vertical divergence equation it is desirable to run with $d_4 = d + X$ (see (IDEUL) for expression of X) to ensure stability.
-This is the one used in AROME. - A prototype of NH model (currently not working and still subject to evolutions) using $\Phi$ and gw as NH prognostic variables.
+This is the one used in AROME. - A prototype of NH model using Φ and gw as NH prognostic variables (denoted NH-GEOGW model).
+This (not working) formulation, which has been coded for testings, is expected to be removed from the code.